-It’s summer, and the kids have been running around outside all day.
-They’re hot, thirsty and tired.
-Time to grab a drink that will refresh, rehydrate and re-energize them.
+No matter what sports your kids play, when they’re hot, thirsty and tired, it’s time to grab a drink that will refresh, rehydrate and re-energize them.

 We need to be careful, however, about the beverage choices marketed to young people.
 Energy drinks are an increasingly popular choice with kids.
 The 2012 Nova Scotia Student Drug Use Survey stated that nearly half of Grade 7 students in the province reported they had consumed energy drinks in the last year.
 That number increases to 71 percent when they reach Grade 12.